-Like iTunes, a radio application can be used for entertainment or for education.
-I use a great application called TuneIn Radio.
+A radio application can be used for entertainment or for education.
+I use an application called TuneIn Radio.
 This app lets me listen to 100,000 radio stations.
 I can listen to music in many different genres and hear the latest news from around the world.
 I can also listen to informational shows discussing a wide variety of topics.
 It's great to learn about different cultures and current events by listening to radio stations in different countries.

 The app comes in a free and a pro version.
 The pro version costs $13.99.
 It comes without ads and allows the listener to record a radio show so that they can listen to it later.
 The number of radio stations is the same in the free and the pro version, however.
 Audiobooks and podcasts are available within the program for premium subscribers.

-iPads, iPhones and similar mobile devices provide many great educational opportunities.
+iPads, the iPod touch, and iPhones provide many great educational opportunities.
 There are both advantages and disadvantages to their use in schools, however.

 One Benefit of Mobile Devices in Schools

-The computers in my school are a valuable educational resource.
-There is only one computer lab in the school, however.
-It's often being used by another class when I'm teaching.
-This is inconvenient when my students are working on a research project or when their exploration of a particular website would be a great enhancement to the topic that I was teaching.
+The computers in the last school where I taught were a valuable educational resource.
+There was only one computer lab in the school, however.
+It was often being used by another class when I was teaching.
+This was inconvenient when my students were working on a research project or when their exploration of a particular website would have been a great enhancement to the topic that I was teaching.
 We did have digital projectors which connected to a teacher's laptop, but the teacher controlled what was shown on the projection screen.
 Students need to do their own research and produce their own creations.

-The school has a wireless network, so students and staff can access the Internet from anywhere in the building.
-While some students have a cellular connection to the Internet, this feature raises the cost of a device and isn't practical for everyone.
+The school had a wireless network, so students and staff could access the Internet from anywhere in the building.
+Some students had a cellular connection to the Internet, but this feature raises the cost of a device and isn't practical for everyone‘s budget.
 Small electronic devices that can access the school's wireless network solve the problem of having no computers in a classroom.

-I teach in a small school that stresses cooperation amongst the students.
-They are very willing to share devices and even loan them to students in other classes when they need them.
-We often have enough portable devices in my class for everyone to have access to the Internet.
-This may not be the situation in all schools, however.
+That last school where I taught stressed cooperation amongst the students.
+They were very willing to share devices and even loan them to students in other classes when they needed them.
+We often had enough portable devices in my class for everyone to have access to the Internet.
+This may not be the situation in all schools.

 Monitoring Student Activity

-The students in my school are pretty good about staying on task when they're allowed to use their portable electronic devices.
-There are potential distractions for them, however, such as social media.
-If students use their phone without permission or don't stay on task while they're using it, they are sent to the office, their phone is confiscated until the end of the day and they lose a point from their current total in the subject.
+The students in my school were pretty good about staying on task when they were allowed to use their portable electronic devices.
+There were potential distractions for them, however, such as social media.
+If students used their phone without permission or didn’t stay on task while they were using it, they were sent to the office, their phone was confiscated until the end of the day, and they lost a point from their current total in the subject.
 Some schools may decide to make the iPad mini the smallest device that is allowed in class.

 Bypassing Necessary Skills